voideditor/void/CONTRIBUTING.md

 ## Submitting a Pull Request

 Please submit a pull request once you've made a change.
 You don't need to submit an issue.

+Please don't use AI to write your PR 🙂.

 # Relevant files